it-coral/react-people-firebase/README.md

 ### Project Management with Zenhub:
 Please install the GitHub Integration Zenhub for further project management tools.

+### Time Tracking with Everhour:
+We track the time of your work related to every issue.
+We di this with Everhour (you will be invited befor the start).
+So please be accurate.
+If you forgot to track it during work, please enter it manually after your work in ethe evening.
+We are a startup, we have not endless ressources.
+It's very important to understand always, where we stand in terms of time and budget.

 ### Wiki:
 Please read the Wiki and contribute.